Making the Best Decision for Your Child

 COVID-19 Vaccine Information

-The Pfizer vaccine has been authorized for children aged 5-11 under an emergency use authorization (granted when a drug is needed for emergency use.) by the Food and Drug Administration.
+The Pfizer and Moderna vaccines are now authorized under an emergency use authorization (granted when a drug is needed for emergency use.) by the Food and Drug Administration for all ages of children 6 months and older.
 Through established data we know that the COVID vaccine provides many benefits and is our way to end the COVID pandemic.

 The vaccine can: